Siaiologist/weather-app-project/README.md

 ## Goal

-The purpose of this assignment is to give returning students a chance to assess what learning objectives they still need to achieve before being ready for an Advanced Module.
+The purpose of this assignment is to give students a chance to assess what learning objectives they still need to achieve before being ready for an Advanced Module.

 ## Learning Objectives

 To complete this project, students will need to demonstrate skills in:

-- manipulating a user interface with the vanilla JS DOM API
+- manipulating a user interface with the JS DOM API
 - making API calls with `fetch`
 - laying out a user interface with CSS Grid and CSS Flexbox